sznfng/sznfng.github.io/advising.md

 I have been fortunate to work with students at both the undergraduate and graduate levels.
 I mainly advise students working on different topics of syntax and morphosyntax.
 Some of the topics I have advised on include:

-+ Algonguian direct vs. inverse marking in monoclausal sentences and also across a finite clause (a.k.a "Long Distance Agreement")
++ Algonguian direct vs. inverse marking in monoclausal sentences and also across a finite clause (a.k.a.
+"Long Distance Agreement")
 + Agreement vs. resumption
 + Cross-clausal dependencies